Marriage in Germany

 If you are not sure whether a name declaration for your child is needed please contact us.

+- In case a German spouse was not divorced in Germany, Contact the Consulatein which country the divorce took place and when the petition for the divorce was filed.
 Your name declaration will then be forwarded to the competent Registrar (Standesamt), where it will be processed.
 As soon as the Registrar confirms the name and issues a name confirmation certificate, this will be send to your address and you can then apply for a new passport.
 The confirmation certificate will only be issued on your request and the Registrar will charge a fee for this – you will need the certificate for the passport application.
 The fee is about 10,00 €.

-Please note that the German Mission cannot tell you how long this process will take.
+- Please note that the German Mission cannot tell you how long this process will take.
 Processing times may vary considerably depending on the complexity of the case and the individual Registrar’s Office.